Lancaster, Pennsylvania has a ton of places for people to see, both tourists and natives.

 The entire campus is about two city blocks, but it has a ton of history packed into it.

-With so much history packed into a few city blocks, F&M is a must-see for any American history buff.
+With so much history that probably isn’t in a textbook anywhere, F&M is a must-see for any American history buff.

 #10.
 Bull’s Head Pub